menu icon

 Why You Will Love This Recipe

-• Homemade pesto is so flexible and is the perfect recipe for using up extra greens.
+• Homemade Pesto is so flexible and is the perfect recipe for using up extra greens.
 Feel free to substitute your favorite herbs or leafy greens for some of the spinach.
 You can also add your favorite nut or seed.
+Check out this post on the Best Substitutes for Basil in Pesto.

 • This easy pesto recipe tastes great tossed with pasta and roasted vegetables or try serving it on toast with some sliced tomatoes.